cyber-fighters/KeyworX/README.md

 Keyword-based document search

 ## Files
-'data/paths.json' collects hardcoded paths to data files and is not included in the repo because of privacy.
-No file names or description of any kind is included in the repo for the same reason.
+The file `data/paths.json` collects hardcoded paths to data files or other descriptive names of data attributes and has to be created by the user himself.
+It is not included in the repo for privacy reasons.

 ## Installation